 What is Ally’s Act?

-Ally’s Act (H.R.
-477/S.41) is a bipartisan, bicameral bill that was introduced by Congressman Joe Neguse (CO-2), alongside the co-chairs of the House Hearing Health Caucus Congressmen David B. McKinley, P.E.
-(WV-1) & Mike Thompson (CA-5), and Sens.
+Ally’s Act is a bipartisan, bicameral bill that was introduced by Congressman Joe Neguse (CO-2), is co-led by Reps.
+Brian Fitzpatrick (R-PA) & Mike Thompson (CA-5), and Sens.
 Shelley Moore Capito (R-WV) & Elizabeth Warren (D-MA).
 The goal of Ally’s Act is to provide coverage for Osseo integrated hearing devices (OIDs), including Bone Anchored Hearing Aids (BAHA) and Cochlear Implants (CI), for children and adults birth to age 64, including services, upgrades, surgery, and associated costs that come along with these devices.

 This important bill needs more co-sponsors, so please reach out to your representative to ask them to co-sponsor Ally’s Act!